PushkarRKulkarni2003/Fall-Detection/README.md

 1. Initialization: Sets up the IMU sensor, Wi-Fi connection, and Blynk integration.
 2. Data Collection: Continuously reads acceleration values from the IMU.
 3. Fall Detection: Calculates the variance of acceleration data over a set of samples and compares it against a threshold.
-4. Alerts:
-      o	If a fall is detected, sends a "Fall Detected!" alert to Blynk. o	If the SOS button is pressed, sends an emergency alert to Blynk.
+4. Alerts: If a fall is detected, sends a "Fall Detected!" alert to Blynk or If the SOS button is pressed, sends an emergency alert to Blynk.
 5. Dashboard Visualization: Displays variance data, fall status, and SOS state on the Blynk dashboard.